 “Excuse me?!?”
 She stopped and stared as if she’d seen a ghost.

-“I SAID NO…MOM” I stood next to my bed with my chest out and chin up.
+“I SAID NO…MOM!”
+I stood next to my bed with my chest out and chin up.
 I didn’t want a fight, but if she insisted, I had a little anger to burn.

-“Little girl…” She inched within an arm’s reach, “I understand you call yourself “grieving” so I’m going to let your little outburst slide.
-But you will get a hold of yourself and you will NOT, speak to me that way again.”
-She shot me an eye that dared me to defy her, and went back to the matter at hand.
+“Little girl…” She close enough that I could smell the peppermint latte and lightly buttered croissant she always had for breakfast., “….since understand you call yourself “grieving” behind that woman I’m going to let your little outburst slide; but you will get a hold of yourself and you will NOT, speak to me that way again.”
+She tossed the dress closer my way and began towards the bedroom door.
 “Now, I’ll be out in the car.
 Five minutes!
-And hurry up, you know I don’t like to wait.”
-She tossed the dress closer my way and began towards the bedroom door.
+And hurry up!
+You know I don’t like to wait.”

 “MOM!
 I’m NOT going.
-Lock the door behind you.
+I yelled as she exited the room.
+“Lock the door behind you.
 I’m getting back in the bed.”

-“YOU ARE GOING TO DO WHAT YOU ARE TOLD, AMYA TIBIDEAUX PEARSON!
+She reappeared in the doorway in a flash, a scowl infiltrating her face,“YOU ARE GOING TO DO WHAT YOU ARE TOLD, AMYA TIBIDEAUX PEARSON!
 OR I’LL SEE TO IT YOU—”